wearvr/pico-vr-unity-sdk-instructions/docs/pico-payment-sdk-user-management.md

 Where `result` is a string containing a serialized JSON object representing the result of the sign in request.

-> The Pico SDK expects a GameObject called `PicoPayment` to receive callback information from the underlying operating system.
-This is currently hard-coded, so must match exactly or your callbacks will not be triggered.

-#### Successful sign in request
+#### Response attributes

-The JSON object has the following attributes:
+The JSON response object has the following attributes:

 * `"isSuccess"` -  `"true"` when the request has succeed, otherwise `"false"`
 * `"msg"` - For successful requests, it is `"SUCCESS"`.
-For failed requests, it is a description of why the request failed.
+For failed requests, it is a localized description of why the request failed.

 Example: